Intersystems-jp/mypButtons/README.md

 * mgstat:  Glorefs, PhyRds, Gloupds, PhyWrs, WDQsz, WDphase
 * perfmon: Available MBytes, Disk Reads/sec, Disk Writes/sec, % Processor Time

+This utility works for InterSystems IRIS, InterSystems IRIS for Health, Caché and Ensemble for Windows.

 # Example steps to create your IRIS server's peformance graph with ^mypButtons
 (1) First, run ^SystemPerformance to record both our own performance tool *mgstat* and Windows peformance monitor *perfmon*.
 By default, InterSystems IRIS has some profiles so you can enjoy it soon.
 Try this from IRIS terminal.
 > %SYS> **do ^SystemPerformance**